-If the BAC is 0.15% or above, license suspension is 4 to 6 months.
+If the BAC is 0.15% or above, license suspension is 3 months.

-An IID must be installed during the suspension, and must remain installed for 9 to 15 months after the return of the driver's license.
+An IID must be installed during the suspension, and must remain installed for 12 to 15 months after the return of the driver's license.

 If the conviction is for driving under the influence of drugs, license suspension is 7 to 12 months, with no IID.